onespacemedia/styleguide/README.md

 Comment any strange or clever CSS.
 Sometimes cross-browser fixes will require unusual rules that would not make any sense to a first-time observer, who might see it as a target for refactoring.

-If you must add a `/* stylelint-disable */` comment to your CSS to bypass linting, it is good form to write a good explanatory comment about why it is disabled immediately above the line.
+If you must add a `/* stylelint-disable */` comment to your CSS to bypass linting, it is often good form to write an explanatory comment about why it is disabled immediately above the line, to avoid the tendency to `/* stylelint-disable */` whenever a linting error is hit (for reasons both valid and invalid).

 # HTML guidelines

+In these examples, class names are omitted for readability.

 ## General formatting rules